 Key features of the upgrade include:

-- a two lane highway bypass to the west of Scone passing through the Scone Golf Course
+- a two lane highway bypass to the west of Scone passing between White Park and the redeveloped Scone golf course

 - three bridges - providing a grade-separated intersection at the southern end, crossing over the rail line south of Scone, and crossing over Kingdon and Liverpool streets